 Peroxisome proliferators include hypolipidemic drugs, herbicides, leukotriene antagonists, and plasticizers; this term arises because they induce an increase in the size and number of peroxisomes.
 Peroxisomes are subcellular organelles found in plants and animals that contain enzymes for respiration and for cholesterol and lipid metabolism.
 The action of peroxisome proliferators is thought to be mediated via specific receptors, called PPARs, which belong to the steroid hormone receptor superfamily.
 PPARs affect the expression of target genes involved in cell proliferation, cell differentiation and in immune and inflammation responses.
 Three closely related subtypes (alpha, beta/delta, and gamma) have been identified.
 This gene encodes the subtype PPAR-alpha, which is a nuclear transcription factor.
 Multiple alternatively spliced transcript variants have been described for this gene, although the full-length nature of only two has been determined. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPARA Gene

 PPARA (Peroxisome Proliferator Activated Receptor Alpha) is a Protein Coding gene.
-Diseases associated with PPARA include Alcoholic Cardiomyopathy and Fatty Liver Disease.
-Among its related pathways are Nuclear Receptor transcription pathway and PPAR signaling pathway.
+Diseases associated with PPARA include Fatty Liver Disease and Alcoholic Cardiomyopathy.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor activity.
 An important paralog of this gene is PPARD.

 UniProtKB/Swiss-Prot for PPARA Gene